1.Introduction - Derivation of the Name.

 The spelling of Hope had many variations in the older Scottish documents that were originally in Norman French or Latin.
 The following are examples – Hopes, Hop, Houppe, Houpe, Houp, Hoip, Houip, Hoppe and others.
+It should be noted that hoip was a recognised spelling of the word hope as buik was for the word book.
 Hopes and Hoppe still survive as separate surnames but certainly in Scotland they are few in number.
-The maps on the Surname Profiling site mentioned in the prologue indicate that the heartlands of the Hopes and Hoppe are not the same as Hope and that the name Hoppe is imported from Hungary/Polond!
+The maps on the Surname Profiling site mentioned in the Hope Origins page indicate that the heartlands of the Hopes and Hoppe are not the same as Hope and that the name Hoppe is imported from Hungary/Polond!
+Another surname that one might think was a variation of Hope is the name of Shope which with its variations of spelling actually originates in Belguim.

 What would appear to be a different but similar surname appears in the records as Hepe which survives to the present as Heap or Heaps.

-c) From Old Norse – a landlocked bay, a haven.
+c) From Old Norse – a landlocked bay, a haven - very possible.

-e) From the word hops as in brewing.
+e) From the word hops - as in brewing - possible but no evidence found so far.

-A small enclosed valley is a popular derivation which is valid for the Borders area where in Roxburgh, Selkirkshire and Peeblesshire, particularly in the Ettrick Forest, there are many such valleys with a name including Hope as a suffix and in fewer cases as a prefix.
+A small enclosed valley is a popular derivation of the surname and is particularly valid for the Scottish Borders area where in Roxburgh, Selkirkshire and Peeblesshire, particularly in the Ettrick Forest, there are many such valleys with a name including Hope as a suffix and in fewer cases as a prefix.
 The people living in these valleys must have taken the valley name as their surname.
-Examples of these valley names taken from around Tweedsmuir are Tweedhope, Priesthope, Carterhope, Kingledoreshope, Gameshope, Winterhope, Hopecarton etc. A lot more about this later in the section about the Border Hopes.
+Examples of these valley names taken from around Tweedsmuir are Tweedhope, Priesthope, Carterhope, Kingledoreshope, Gameshope, Winterhope, Hopecarton, Stanhope, etc. A lot more about this later in the sections about the Border Hopes.
+It is worth mentioning that the word Hope as a topographical feature would have arrived in Scotland from England in the Anglo-Saxon period (c400-900) long before the advent if surnames in Scotland c1100.
+The feature that the residents of the Border area named a hope probably bore very little resemblance to the Anglo-Saxon feature of a hope in England.

 On the north coast of Scotland there is an area that was known as Hope that includes Loch and Ben Hope and the emonymous hamlet.
-A derivation from this area is possible as the Norse influence did spread southwards along the west coast as far as the Solway and even the Isle of Man and indeed spread inland through Ayrhire to Lanarkshire.
+A derivation from this area is possible as the Norse influence did spread southwards along the west coast as far as the Solway, the Isle of Man, Cumbria and Ireland.
+The influence also spread inland in Scotland through Ayrhire to Lanarkshire.
 The surname of Obrinkle appearing in the Ragman's Roll is interesting - See Section 3 Border Hopes.
 The Ob and Hob representing a haven in Norse does appear as a prefix in place names such as the west coast town of Oban.

 The linking of Hope with a haven, either land based or maritime is valid.
 On the Firth of Forth just west of the bridges is a point known as St. Margaret’s Hope.
 This is where Margaret Atheling, future Queen of Scots and Saint, stepped ashore with her father Edgar Atheling a saxon claimant to the English throne.
 They were fleeing England by sea after the Norman invasion of 1066 and were blown off course.
 They had made a previous landfall in Northumbria and that site is known as St. Margaret’s Haven.